-A study of representative 20th century writers from various geographic areas of the globe who reflect philosophies, movements, and styles that influence present-day attitudes.
+A study of representative post World War II writers from various geographic areas of the globe who reflect philosophies, movements, and styles that influence present-day attitudes.
 The selections are primarily, but not restricted to, non-American and non-British writers except those whose writing extends to other parts of the world.